openshift/enhancements/enhancements/proxy/global-cluster-egress-proxy.md

 puts administrators at risk of never providing validation endpoints to their proxy configuration, which means they can update their proxy configuration to something that does not work, in the future, if they do not add validation endpoints on day 2.
 We should consider enhancing the install config to allow specification of validation endpoints so this step is not forgotten by administrators.
+In addition install is a lengthy operation.
+Validating the proxy configuration up front would allow us to "fail fast".
 * Currently the no proxy value in the proxy config is append-only.
 There is no way for an administrator to remove one of the no proxy domains that we add automatically.
 This means we must be extremely cautious to not add noproxy domains that might need to be proxied.
-* Long term the additional CA bundle should instead be the *only* source of CAs for components.
+* Long term it should be possible for the additional CA bundle to be the *only* source of CAs for components.
 Today the additional CA bundle is a combination of user provided CAs plus the system CAs from the network operator image.
+In the future adding the system trusts to the bundle should be a configurable optiona so customers who want to explicitly control the trusted CAs can do so.
 * In addition, due to 4.1->4.2 upgrade limitations, components must fallback to using their own CAs from their image in the event that the configmap does not have a bundle injected into it because the network operator is not upgraded yet.
 This latter limitation can be removed in 4.3, meaning components can make the configmap key a required mount and expect